 Results

-Figure 1 shows trends in life expectancy at birth in each country from 1975 to 2017.
+Figure 1 shows trends in life expectancy at birth in each country from 1975 to at least 2017.
 Japan has had the highest life expectancy for females since approximately 1980 and for males from 1975, and has sustained improvements, except for a brief fall after 2011.
 This occurred after the 2011 Tōhoku earthquake and tsunami, when almost 16,000 people were killed on one day.12 For females, the USA and UK perform the worst comparatively, with stalling in improvements seen from 2010 onwards.
 A similar pattern is seen for males, although France also appears to perform poorly.
 Canada shows steady progression for both males and females, with a slight stalling seen for males in most recent years.

 Figure 1: Life expectancy at birth from 1975-2017 for females and males